Our blood sugar levels are sensitive, and may be affected by things we would never suspect!

 Alcoholic drinks can also contain a lot of carbohydrates.
-The American Diabetes Association (ADA) suggests a woman should drink only one alcoholic beverage per day, and two per day for men.
-One alcoholic drink is equal to 150ml of wine, 350ml of beer, or 44ml of liquor (whiskey or vodka).
+For women, it is best to drink only one alcoholic beverage per day, and two per day for men.
+One alcoholic drink is equal to 150ml of wine, 350ml of beer, or 44ml of liquor (gin, whiskey, vodka).

 Being overly hot or sweating makes your blood sugar more difficult to control.
 Going in and out of air conditioning can have a roller coaster-like effect on your blood glucose levels.
 Staying in air-conditioned environments during the heat of the day and drinking plenty of water to avoid dehydration is a good way to avoid heat-related problems in controlling your blood sugar.

 In addition, people with diabetes should know that their medications, the glucose meter, and test strips could be affected by high heat such as the type of heat that can occur in a hot car or on a windowsill in the sun.
 Keep these items at room temperature.

 Another roller coaster effect of high and low blood sugar occurs due to hormone changes.
 Female’s blood glucose levels fluctuate during the menstrual cycle and during menopause.
 Frequent blood sugar level determinations can help people with diabetes manage this roller coaster effect due to hormonal changes.
 You can use the Manna Menopause Support supplement to help increase estrogen levels in the most natural way without any side effects.

 Caution: Birth Control Pills